One of the better “time management” tricks I have run in to over the years, has been the 10 minute rule, where my interpretation of it is:

 If something takes 10 minutes or less to get done, do that first, and do the other stuff afterwards

-It has been useful for me, as I have a tendency to get “stuck” and be unable to select any task to complete, but now, I simply find the little tasks and start doing those (which then gets me going to work on larger tasks), but how can we carry out this in terms of personal finance?
+It has been helpful for me, as I tend to get “stuck” and be unable to select any task to complete, but now, I simply find the little jobs and start doing those (which then gets me going to work on more significant tasks), but how can we carry out this in terms of personal finance?

 - Updating your books (in Excel, Quicken, or whatever) should take less than 10 minutes, if you are doing it regularly.

 - Pay a bill as it arrives.
 Michael James commented on my Too Many Bill delivery Mechanisms posts that this is how he makes sure all bills get paid, pay them when they show up.